drekka/Voodoo/README.md

-# Simulcra
+# Simulacra

-Simulcra is a mock server specifically designed to support debugging and automated testing of applications with a particular emphasis on being run as part of a regression or automated UI test suite.
+Simulacra is a mock server specifically designed to support debugging and automated testing of applications with a particular emphasis on being run as part of a regression or automated UI test suite.

 It primary features are: